piducancore/gatsby-starter-apollo-netlify/README.md

   Gatsby Starter Apollo Netlify
 </h1>

-This starter is an easy way to develop fullstack apps with [Gatsby](https://github.com/gatsbyjs/gatsby) and [Apollo Server](https://github.com/apollographql/apollo-server) (thanks to [Netlify Lambda functions](https://www.netlify.com/docs/functions/)).
+This project is an easy way to start developing fullstack apps with [Gatsby](https://github.com/gatsbyjs/gatsby) and [Apollo Server](https://github.com/apollographql/apollo-server) (using [Netlify Lambda functions](https://www.netlify.com/docs/functions/)).
 For developing we use [Netlify Dev](https://github.com/netlify/netlify-dev-plugin) to bring all of this magic to our local machine.

 ## Requirements 🏁

 - A [Netlify](https://www.netlify.com) account.
 - The latest [Netlify CLI](https://www.netlify.com/docs/cli/). (`npm install -g netlify-cli`)

-## Usage
+## Usage ⚙️

 Create a new Gatsby project specifying this starter, navigate to it, and start Netlify Dev server: